2022 FIFA World Cup: Qualification

 FIFA's six continental confederations organised their own qualifying competitions.
 All 211 FIFA member associations were eligible to enter qualification.
 The Qatari national team, as hosts, qualified automatically for the tournament.
 However, the Asian Football Confederation (AFC) obliged Qatar to participate in the Asian qualifying stage as the first two rounds also act as qualification for the 2023 AFC Asian Cup.
 Since Qatar reached the final stage as winners in their group, Lebanon, the fifth-best second place team, advanced instead.
-France, the reigning World Cup champions also went through qualifying stages as normal.
+France, the reigning World Cup champions, qualified for the event through European qualification.

 Saint Lucia initially entered CONCACAF qualification but withdrew from it before their first match.
 North Korea withdrew from the AFC qualifying round due to safety concerns related to the COVID-19 pandemic.
-Both American Samoa and Samoa withdrew before the OFC qualification draw.
+Both American Samoa and Samoa withdrew before the OFC qualification draw due to travel restrictions following the pandemic.
 Tonga withdrew after the 2022 Hunga Tonga–Hunga Ha'apai eruption and tsunami.
 Due to COVID-19 outbreaks in their squads, Vanuatu and Cook Islands also withdrew because of the travel restrictions.

 Of the 32 nations qualified to play at the 2022 FIFA World Cup, 24 countries competed at the previous tournament in 2018.
 Qatar were the only team making their debut in the FIFA World Cup, becoming the first hosts to make their tournament debut since Italy in 1934.
-As a result, the 2022 tournament was the first World Cup in which none of the teams that earned a spot through qualification were making their debut.
 The Netherlands, Ecuador, Ghana, Cameroon, and the United States returned to the tournament after missing the 2018 tournament.
 Canada returned after 36 years, their only prior appearance being in 1986.
-Wales made their first appearance in 64 years – the longest ever gap for any team, their only previous participation having been in 1958.
+Wales made their first appearance in 64 years—the longest-ever gap for any team, their only previous participation having been in 1958.